 We are conscious that everything we do has an impact on the environment and people.
-Our cocoa is purchased through schemes that look to improve the livelihoods of cocoa farmers and their communities.
+Our cocoa is purchased through the Cocoa Horizon scheme, that looks to improve the livelihoods of cocoa farmers and their communities.
 Through the promotion of sustainable, entrepreneurial farming, improved productivity, and community development, which protect nature and children.

 Well, seagrass captures carbon up to 35 times faster than tropical rainforests and, even though it only covers 0.2% of the seafloor, it absorbs 10% of the ocean’s carbon each year.